-Ma Ai refers to the engagement distance between yourself and an opponent.
+As we discussed elsewhere, Ma Ai refers to the engagement distance between yourself and an opponent.
 How you might elect to move can be determined by the magnitude of this distance.
-There are three primary distances that we consider when deciding how to move.
+We previously introduced three primary distances that we consider when deciding how to move.

 Chikama (or Chika Ma) refers to a short distance.
 This usually means that the opponent is already within striking distance.
 This distance is often interpreted to be about three feet, but it could be a larger or smaller distance.
 It simply means you or your opponent is close enough to strike without having to move.

-Because of this short distance any potential strike could be delivered very quickly, providing you will little time to react.
+Because of this short distance, any potential strike could be delivered fast, providing you with little time to react.
 If you find yourself in a potentially violent encounter you do not want to stand, with your current level of training, within Chikama distance.
 Position yourself back so you have more time and space in which to react should an agitated person suddenly launch an attack.

 Ittoma (Itto Ma) refers to an intermediate distance.
-We use it to refer to a distance between two people that requires one step in order to be in striking range.
-There is no strictly defined distance.
-A person is not quite close enough to strike without stepping so they must move forward one step in order to be in striking range.
+We use it to refer to a distance between two people that requires one step to be in striking range.
+There is no strict definition of this distance.
+A person is not quite close enough to strike without stepping so they must move forward one step to be in striking range.
 This distance would be different for a person using their bare hands and for a person using a weapon like a sword.
 The distance is also different for a person with long limbs versus a person with shorter limbs.
-The key is the necessity to close some distance before a strike would be effective.
+The key is the necessity to close some modest distance before a strike would be effective.

 As you begin to spar (in the next belt) you will gain an innate sense for this distance.
 You will find that you naturally position yourself at this distance so that your sparring partner must make some commitment to body movement before they can be in striking range.
-This body movement hints at how the opponent might strike and where the strike will be targeted.
+This body movement hints at how the opponent might strike and his or her intended target area.
 This provides you some (quite limited) time to consider how you wish to respond.

 Toma refers to a long distance.
 This is again a relative distance.
 It could be twenty feet, or it could be a mile.
-It implies that the opponent must traverse some significant distance in order to attack.
+It implies that the opponent must traverse some significant distance to attack.
 We define this as being two steps or more.
-In other words, an opponent who must make at least two steps in order to attack is said to be at Toma.
+In other words, an opponent who must make at least two steps to attack is said to be at Toma.

 Many of the same considerations about appendage lengths and striking distances for various potential weapons still apply.